AMLX Investors Have Opportunity to Lead Amylyx Pharmaceuticals, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-27, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amylyx Pharmaceuticals, Inc. ("Amylyx" or the "Company") (NASDAQ: AMLX).
+LOS ANGELES, March 4, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Amylyx Pharmaceuticals, Inc. ("Amylyx" or the "Company") (NASDAQ: AMLX).

 Class Period: November 11, 2022 – November 8, 2023